yassereljanahi/notebook-server/README.md

 ### Prerequisites

 Install [GraalVm](https://www.graalvm.org/docs/getting-started/) by following the instructions.
-Once the VM installed and configured, you can check the list of available languages by runing Graal Update command :
+Once the GraalVM is installed and configured, you can check the list of available languages by runing Graal Update command :

 ```
 $ gu available